FadelMamar/datalabeling/README.md

-Thank you for these details!
-Below is a **revamped ReadMe structure** that incorporates your responses while improving clarity, usability, and completeness.

----

 # **DataLabeling for Aerial Wildlife Census**
 **An active learning pipeline for labeling and training YOLO-based detectors on aerial imagery of large herbivores.**